adyshake/adyshake.github.io/_posts/2018-08-01-nutrition-macros.md

 ![diglyceride]
 {: align="middle"}

-**Structure**: similar to a triacylglycerol, but has only 2 fatty acid tails, and in addition has a phosphate group = (1 glycerol, 2 fatty acids, and a -PO4)
+**Structure**: Similar to a triacylglycerol, but has only 2 fatty acid tails, and in addition has a phosphate group = (1 glycerol, 2 fatty acids, and a -PO4).
 The -PO4 makes the glycerol "head" water soluble, or hydrophilic.
 The long hydrocarbon tail is hydrophobic.
-**Function**: Due to this "amphipathic" nature (both water-loving and water-hating regions in a single molecule), phospholipids self assemble into bilayers that shield the tail from water = forming membranes (phospholipid bilayers!).
+**Function**: Due to this "amphipathic" nature (both water-loving and water-hating regions in a single molecule), phospholipids self assemble into bilayers that shield the tail from water = forming membranes (phospholipid bilayers!)

 ### **Steroids (cholesterol, steroid hormones)**
 **Structure**: Considered to be a "cousin" of fats - and are made from lipids.
 Have no fatty acids in their structure, but are very hydrophobic